 How effective is the MMR vaccine?

-The World Health Organization states that MMR is a highly effective vaccine with an outstanding safety record (WHO, 2001).
+The World Health Organization states that MMR is a highly effective vaccine with an outstanding safety record.

 How do we know the vaccine's safe?

 Over 500 million doses of MMR have been used in over 90 countries around the world since the early 1970s.

 All medicines (including vaccines) are tested for safety and effectiveness by the Medicines and Healthcare Products Regulatory Agency (MHRA).
 The vaccine meets the high safety standards required for it to be used in the UK and other European countries.
 The vaccine has been given to millions of people worldwide.

 Once they're in use, the safety of vaccines continues to be monitored by the MHRA.